 Editor-in-chief Tom Parslow grew up in Southern California.
 After completing his military service in the US Army, he received a bachelor’s in physics from the University of California, Los Angeles, and a master’s in physics from California State University, Northridge.
 He later pursued additional studies in Chemistry and History of Science.
+Tom is currently on medical leave.
+TLR will resume publication upon his return.

 Senior Staff Writer David Glenn Cox was born in Chicago, Illinois.
 In his own words, “I was educated in the best and worst public schools in the country.”
 He is an award winning writer and musician, and is the author of the novel, The Servants of Pilate.
 His second book, a collection of essays, is complete.